adamwatters/themuse-coding-challenge/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `npm test`
+Runs the test suite in watch mode. <br>
+There's a bug on MacSierra that may cause this to fail.
+If so [brew install watchman](https://github.com/facebookincubator/create-react-app/issues/871)

 ### `npm run build`